Ames-hub/TaskFlow/README.md

 The file accepts the following KWARGS
 - TOKEN : str (Discord bot token)
 - AUTO_UPDATE : bool (True/False)
+- FORCE_UPDATE : bool (True/False)  (If AUTO_UPDATE is True, this will force an update every start-up)

 ## Usage
 This bot runs entirely on slash commands and reaction events.<br>